The angular momentum dependence of nuclear optical potentials: Scattering of heavier nuclei

-Chatwin \emph{et al}~\cite{cerr70} introduced explicit $l$-dependence into the OMP for heavier ions in which the absorptive term was reduced (smoothly) for the highest partial waves.
+Following arguments of Chatwin, Eck, Robson and Richter (CERR)~\cite{cerr70}, explicit angular momentum dependence was introduced into the imaginary part of the OMP for heavier ions such that the absorptive term was reduced for the highest partial waves.
 This was justified, with reference to Feshbach's theory, on the grounds of the reduced number of channels for available for absorption for these partial waves.

+This CERR approach has had some success and has been applied in various cases, not all confined to heavier ions.
+The first applications involving alpha particles gave consistent improvement to $\alpha$-particle elastic scattering below 20 MeV~\cite{bisson1}.
+A CERR term was incorporated in the analysis by Bisson \etal~\cite{bisson2} of $\alpha$ scattering from \nuc{40}{Ca} in a study in which compound elastic scattering also played a key role.
+In this particular implementation, the imaginary term was a standard Woods-Saxon derivative form multiplied by the $l$-dependency: \beq F(l) = \frac{1}{1 + \exp ((l-l_c)/\Delta_l)} \eeq where, following CERR, $l_c =\bar{R} \times [E_{\rm{CM}} + \bar{Q}]^{\hlf}$.
+In this case $\bar{Q} =0$ and $\bar{R}$ was chosen close to the interaction radius.
+The high $l$ cutoff was quite broad, with $\Delta_l =4.0$.
+Ref.~\cite{bisson2} implies that this $l$ dependence, together with an incoherent compound elastic component, was essential for achieving a reasonable fit over the energy range, 5.5 to 17.5 MeV.

-This approach has had some success and has been applied in various cases, e.g.~\cite{Retal}.
-It was included in the model of Kondo \emph{et al}~\cite{KRS} mentioned above and it was found, Ref.~\cite{ATCM}, that except at the highest energy, the $l$-independent equivalent of the imaginary part had a form radically different from that of any $l$-independent potential found by fitting data.
-The imaginary potential of Chatwin \emph{et al} was also included together with a parity-dependent real potential for \nuc{16}{O} + \nuc{20}{Ne} scattering by Gao and He~\cite{gaohe} and the resulting $S_l$ were inverted~\cite{ATMC} to produce an $l$-independent representation.
+More often, a CERR term has been included for heavier ion scattering such as the model of Kondo \emph{et al}~\cite{KRS}.
+Inversion, Ref.~\cite{ATCM}, reveals that except at the highest energy, the $l$-independent equivalent of the imaginary part has a radial form radically different from that of any $l$-independent potential found by fitting data.
+The CERR term was included together with a parity-dependent real potential for \nuc{16}{O} + \nuc{20}{Ne} scattering by Gao and He~\cite{gaohe} and the resulting $S_l$ were inverted~\cite{ATMC} to produce an $l$-independent representation.
 The resulting imaginary potential was qualitatively similar to that produced~\cite{ATCM} by the model of Kondo \emph{et al}~\cite{KRS}.